Inverse Complexity Lab

 Short bio

-I am a Professor for Complex Systems and Network Science at IT:U, Linz, Austria.
+I am a Professor of Complex Systems and Network Science at IT:U, Linz, Austria.

 I have received my habilitation in theoretical physics at the University of Bremen in 2017.
 Previously, I have been an Associate Professor at the Central European University (2019-2024), Assistant Professor in Applied Mathematics at the University of Bath (2016-2019), External Researcher at the ISI Foundation (2015-2020), and post-doc researcher at the University of Bremen (2011-2016) and Technical University of Darmstadt (2008-2011).